 - 1 tbsp red wine or sherry vinegar

-- 2 15 oz cans cannellini beans, drained
+- 2 15 oz cans cannellini beans, plus liquid from one can

 Garnish